 Instructional Materials and Services

-The District supports the right of students to have reasonable access to various information formats and believes that it is incumbent upon students to use this privilege in an appropriate and responsible manner.
+The district supports the right of students to have reasonable access to various information formats and believes that it is incumbent upon students to use this privilege in an appropriate and responsible manner.
 Students will be given appropriate instruction in internet safety as a part of any instruction utilizing computer resources.
 A written parental consent shall be required prior to the student being granted access to electronic media involving District technological resources.
-The required permission/agreement form, which shall specify acceptable uses, rules of online behavior, access privileges, and penalties for policy/procedural violations, shall be signed by the parent/guardian of minor students and also by the student.
+The required permission/agreement form, which shall specify acceptable uses, rules of online behavior, access privileges, and penalties for policy/procedural violations, shall be signed by the parent/guardian of minor students and by the student.

 Electronic Communications Device/Cell Phone Policy